Tryferos/CAD/README.md

 - Make better planning for backend.
 - Design backend based on frontend's requirements.
 - Backend should contain more logic and deal with more operations.
-- Use React with a framework rather than standalone.
+- Use React with a Build tool rather than standalone.

 ## ℹ️ Acknowledgements